jparsonsh2o/SQL-query-on-baseball-dataset/README.md

 # SQL-query-on-baseball-dataset
-Word document of SQL query on baseball Hall of Fame dataset
+SQL query on baseball Hall of Fame dataset, wrangling data for MLB inductees, salary, teams.
+This query joins two databases and returns players inducted by year, which team, their salary, league, and returns a distinct list of players.